 How many jump lunges should I do?

-For power development, 3-4 sets of 5-8 reps per leg with full rest between sets.
-For conditioning, 3 sets of 10-12 reps per leg with 60-90 seconds rest.
+For power development, 3 to 4 sets of 5 to 8 reps per leg with 90 to 120 seconds of full rest between sets.
+For conditioning, 3 sets of 10 to 12 reps per leg with 60 to 90 seconds of rest.
 Quality of each rep matters more than total volume.
 When your landing gets sloppy or loud, end the set regardless of rep count.

 Are jump lunges good for fat loss?

 Jump lunges are one of the most metabolically demanding bodyweight exercises because they combine large muscle group recruitment with explosive effort.
-They elevate heart rate rapidly and create a significant afterburn effect.
-However, fat loss depends on overall caloric balance.
+Heart rate climbs rapidly and the afterburn (excess post-exercise oxygen consumption) is real.
+But fat loss is set by overall caloric balance over weeks.
 No single exercise burns enough calories to outrun a poor diet.

 Can beginners do jump lunges?

-Jump lunges are an advanced plyometric exercise and are not recommended for beginners.
-Before attempting jump lunges, you should be able to perform 3 sets of 15 bodyweight lunges with clean form and have basic single-leg balance.
-Start with split squat jumps (no leg switch) to build the coordination and strength base.
+No. Jump lunges are an advanced plyometric exercise.
+Before attempting them, you should be able to perform 3 sets of 15 bodyweight reverse lunges with clean form on each leg, hold a static split squat at the bottom for 30 seconds, and balance on one leg for 20 seconds without wobbling.
+Start with split squat jumps (no leg switch) to build the explosive component, then graduate to alternating jump lunges once the landings are quiet and controlled.